 So let’s get to the heart of the matter.
 What points should a leader to communicate well keep in mind?
 Here’s a blueprint.

 Remember that confidence while speaking to crowds isn’t an innate skill.
 It’s not genetic.
 It doesn’t depend on where you were born, or how.
 It’s a science that’s learnt.
 And it’s built on preparation.
-If you know your message backwards, and have practiced different ways of delivering it, you’ll naturally appear confident.
+If you know your message backwards and have practise different ways of delivering it, you’ll naturally appear confident.

 You’ll constantly hear talk about charismatic leaders, or charismatic speakers.
 And research shows that charisma is linked to success.

 Talk to any experienced speaker or reputed freelance MC and presenter, and they’ll tell you that charisma certainly helps with public speaking and leadership.
-For one, you’re given stronger support, both on stage and off.
-People tend to paint you in a positive light, and are more inclined to forgive mistakes when they like you.
+For one, you’re given strong support, both on stage and off.
+People tend to paint you in a positive light and are more inclined to forgive mistakes when they like you.

-More importantly still for leaders, charisma helps to command attention, even from people whom you don’t yet know.
+More important still for leaders, charisma helps to command attention, even from people whom you don’t yet know.
 Charisma – that elusive thing – encourages people to listen and respond.

 Often, how we say something is as important as what we say.
 The messages coming from our body are as important as the words coming from our mouths.
 The trick is to ensure that your body language isn’t sabotaging your message.